Abstracting a Floral in Oils with a Palette Knife and Brush | Todd Whisson

 Other Items:

-- Roll of Viva paper towel
+- Roll of Viva paper towel or chux rags

 - Small rubbish Bag